-Double-Booked resources are a big problem with Enterprise Exchange installations.
+Double-Booked resources are a big problem with Office 365 installations.

 While Outlook and Exchange warn you of conflicts at booking time, it is easy for this information to get lost, outdated, or simply never acted upon.

-Being focused on server-side Exchange solutions, we have a couple of options.
+Being focused on server-side Exchange solutions, we created an option.

 For the DIY among you

-We have a cmdlet (here in ZIP with the documentation — you will need to contact us for a key) that does everything the free version does, and a whole lot more:
+We have a cmdlet (you will need to contact us for a key) that does a lot:

 - Reports double booked meetings.